meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 The impasse is real.
 But if cybernetic power operates through optimization, then resistance must be more than angry negation; it must articulate and defend forms of individual and collective life that cannot be reduced to stability metrics or behavioral prediction.

 Governance must be designed to preserve unpredictability.
 This is not an argument against governance, but against governance that confuses stability with legitimacy.
-Unpredictability is not an absence of order, but a condition that must be deliberately maintained if institutions are to remain corrigible, plural, and humane.
+Unpredictability is no absence of order, it is a condition that must be deliberately maintained if institutions are to remain corrigible, plural, and humane.

-To call back to *Machines of Loving Grace*, we are the "mammals" in Brautigan's meadow, not because we are components of the machine, but because we possess the unpredictability that the machine serves but can never possess.
+To call back to *Machines of Loving Grace*, we are the "mammals" in Brautigan's meadow; no simple components of a machine caught up in stabilizing loops, we mammals provide the spark of interiority, chaos, and unpredictability that the machine serves but can never possess.

 ![](assets/17660360184589.jpg)
 ## All Watched Over By Machines Of Loving Grace